Nathan Chan is the Founder of Foundr Magazine, which is a monthly digital media publication and brand focussing on entrepreneurship.

 – Urgency.
 I’ve learnt along my business journey the importance of urgency.
 In everything I do, I’m trying to move as fast as possible.
 Not to the point that I put crap out into the marketplace.
 Because Foundr is a content powerhouse, I never put out crap.
 I have high standards for the quality of work that we put out there and the content.
 But, I’m always trying to move extremely fast, and I’m always trying to ship or launch or test.

 – Testing.
 Testing is massive: you never know if something’s going to work until you test it.
 So, I’m always running tests.
 For example, when we launched our new website I was testing the home page call to action above the fold.
 Do we give away a free Richard Branson issue?
-Or do we ask for people to sign up to our newsletter?
+Or do we ask for people to sign up for our newsletter?
 We split tested the Foundr site with 2 variations depending on where you came from.
 Testing is massively important.

 Nathan Chan, Founder of Foundr Magazine.

 How important for you has it been to have a mentor?

 Having a mentor is a game changer.
 If it wasn’t for my mentors, I wouldn’t be where I am today.
 I’m very, very privileged that I’m always learning from my mentors.
 This has really helped me accelerate Foundr.
 These aren’t mentors who are going to say: "What you are doing is great, but you need to do this".
 They are actually very real with me and say: "Nathan, you’re running a cottage business, and this is what you need to do to take it to the next level".
 So, they are very direct.
 Sometimes, you just need to be pushed to take things to the next level.
 That was the big takeaway that I had about a year ago when I caught up with one of my mentors.
 You want mentors who will push you in the right direction and who will challenge you.
 I think that’s the most important thing about mentoring.

 What are your top three tips for starting a business?